How to Secure a Safe and Drinkable Water for Survival

 1. Boiling

-This is the most commonly known purification method because of how easy it is.
-Despite it being easy, it may not be very convenient.
-Because boiling requires fire, and in cases wherein you are out in the woods, matches or fuels may not be in sight.
-So, it is best to learn how to start a fire by using no matches at all.
+This is the most commonly known purification method because it is easy.
+However, despite its ease, it may not be very convenient.
+Boiling requires fire, and matches or fuel may not be in sight in the woods.
+So, learning how to start a fire without matches is best.

 2. SODIS (Solar Water Disinfection)

-SODIS only relies on the sun on order to purify the water.
-As long as your water container is clear and transparent, you can leave it under the sun for 12 hours.
+SODIS only relies on the sun to purify the water.
+If your water container is clear and transparent, you can leave it under the sun for 12 hours.
 It will kill most of the bacteria and microorganisms that are in the water.

 There are countless methods out there to choose from to do these water processes.